 He’s also performed well in exhibition races at Daytona.

 Busch won both the Advance Auto Parts Clash and the first Can-Am Duel qualifying race at Daytona in 2011.
 He led three laps and beat Jamie McMurray to the finish line by .058 of a second to win the Clash in 2011.
 Five days later, he went on to lead seven laps and beat Regan Smith to win the first Can-Am Duel 150 by .065 of a second.
 Busch narrowly missed a clean sweep of 2011 Speedweeks by finishing fifth in the Daytona 500, which was won by rookie Trevor Bayne.

 The midterm is upon us and Busch is hoping is he can pass with a big victory that would lock him into the playoffs.

 KURT BUSCH, Driver of the No. 41 Monster Energy/Haas Automation Ford Fusion for Stewart-Haas Racing:

 What makes success in restrictor-plate racing so elusive?

 “I think being in the right place at the right time is one of the toughest things to do, but you have to have that to be successful.
-When you have a car built by (crew chief) Tony Gibson and Stewart-Haas Racing, you feel like you have the best bullet possible when you show up for your first practice session.
-So, I’m thankful to have Tony Gibson on my side when it comes to superspeedway racing.”
+When you have a car built by (crew chief) Billy Scott and Stewart-Haas Racing, you feel like you have the best bullet possible when you show up for your first practice session.
+So, I’m thankful to have Billy Scott and everyone from SHR on my side when it comes to superspeedway racing.”